binita-roy/Sales-and-Profit-Analysis-with-Power-BI/README.md

 -	The dataset was collected from Kaggle https://www.kaggle.com/datasets/ahmedabbas757/dataset
 -	The extent of this dataset is limited to USA for the period of 2020 to 2021
--	An overview of the columns of the dataset can be viewed in the following snapshot
+-	An overview of the columns of the dataset can be viewed in the following snapshot:
 <div align="center">
 <img width="181" alt="Dataset_Adidas Sales Data" src="https://github.com/user-attachments/assets/35dfce6e-0a5f-46f9-951b-78fd259a7806">
 </div>